Founders David and Marie Collins at Margam Park, South Wales

 The brooches were made by the servicemen for their loved ones, before they deployed.

-This particular brooch carried the brass crest of the REME
+This particular brooch carries the brass crest of the REME

 Connecting past and present